Saiyato/volumio-rotary-encoder-plugin/README.md

 2. Try other rotary logic; I've tried to minimize the amount of double reads for my KY040 encoder, now the default *gray coding* should work, otherwise try the 4x speed setting.

 I'd advise to use HW debouncing as most people seem to have solved their problems using that solution.

+## So what pins did I use with my Hifiberry AMP?
+GPIO15 -> CLK
+GPIO17 -> DT
+GPIO4 -> SW

+I also decreased the volume steps to 5.
+Go to Settings > Playback options > Volume options and set 'one click volume steps' to 5.
+Because the plugin uses the volumio controls (which are async), you might feel that it's not as snappy as you want it to be.
+If I have the time, I might look into this, but for now at least it works, eh ;)